gabriben/recfusion/README.md

 for Recommendation`

 To run the code, you can use `train.py`.

-We will also follow up with code for hyperparameter tuning.
+For hyperparameter tuning, we provide `recfusion hyperopt.ipynb` and for parallel execution `recfusion parallel exec.ipynb`.
+In both cases, we assume a spark cluster is already setup (in our case in Databricks).